HenryLodge/Medusa.exe/README.md

 # Medusa.exe
-This is a program that will open 2 mire tabs every time you try to close a tab.
+This is a program that will open 2 more tabs every time you try to close a tab.

 How to run this app in terminal